carinemores/ecoliCPS/README.md

 ### PacBio reads:
-In this project, the PacBio HiFi reads quality control was performed during the run using the Control SW Version 11.0.0.144466.
+In this project, the PacBio HiFi reads quality control was performed during the run using the Control SW Version 11.0.0.144466, rendering Q20+ reads.
 No further QC was performed.

 ## 3. Assembling the genomes